Interstate Medical Licensure Compact

-The twelve states currently accepting applications are: Alabama, Arizona, Idaho, Illinois, Iowa, Kansas, Montana, Nebraska, New Hampshire, West Virginia, Wisconsin and Wyoming.
+The 18 states currently accepting applications are: Alabama, Arizona, Idaho, Illinois, Iowa, Kansas, Maine, Mississippi, Montana, Nebraska, Nevada, New Hampshire, South Dakota, Washington, West Virginia, Wisconsin and Wyoming.

-View all the 22 states who are participating in the Compact and see which states have proposed legislation on this map.
+View all the 22 states who are participating in the Compact and see which states have proposed legislation on the map below.

-- You must be licensed and living in Alabama, Arizona, Idaho, Illinois, Iowa, Kansas, Montana, Nebraska, New Hampshire, West Virginia, Wisconsin or Wyoming and carry a State of Principle Licensure (SPL) for one of these states.
+- You must be licensed and living in Alabama, Arizona, Idaho, Illinois, Iowa, Kansas, Maine, Mississippi, Montana, Nebraska, Nevada, New Hampshire, South Dakota, Washington, West Virginia, Wisconsin or Wyoming and carry a State of Principle Licensure (SPL) for one of these states.
 This is required to get a license in another state.